alban-gerome/kermit/README.md

 Controlling the number of server calls:
 ---------------------------------------

 Some of you might want to use Kermit with an entreprise web analytics solution.
 Each time a tracking request is triggered a server call is generated and this incurs a cost.
 To be more precise this cost is deducted from a monthly server calls allowance.
 The business owners fearing that a key interaction would not be tracked tend to require all page element interactions to be tracked.
-Kermit would certainly make this easier than ever before but be prepared to discuss your server calls allowance with your web analytics provider sooner rather than later.
+Kermit would certainly make this easier than ever before but be prepared to discuss your server calls allowance with your web analytics provider and your finance department sooner rather than later.

 I recommend keeping track the number of page element interactions tracked on each page.
 You could use a page view attribute such as a _s.prop_ if you use Adobe Analytics.
 Examples: